StanfordLegion/regent-lang.org/reference.md

 ### Intersection

 Computes the zipped intersection of the subregions in the supplied partitions.
-The resulting partition is guarranteed to be disjoint **IF** either or both of the arguments are disjoint.
+The resulting partition is guaranteed to be disjoint **IF** either or both of the arguments are disjoint.

 {% highlight regent %}